 Eat and Drink to Promote Sleep

-According to the American Nutrition Association, normal sleep rhythm is linked with rhythmic nutrition.
+According to the Physicians Committee for Responsible Medicine, normal sleep is linked to nutrition.
 Heavy foods high in sugars and fats can prevent a person from being able to sleep well because the body will have to work harder to digest, which may cause a stomach ache or indigestion.
+Complex carbohydrates stimulate the release of serotonin, so they're a better choice for the last meal of the day.

 Any drinks with caffeine, such as tea or coffee, should be avoided for a few hours before bed.
 A simple glass of wine or alcohol at bedtime may help to encourage sleep, but too much can do the opposite.